Language Study Area

 The DVDs have been given different covers to help you identify them:

-You can use Surrey Search (www.surrey.ac.uk/library) to search for films.
+You can also use Surrey Search (www.surrey.ac.uk/library) to search for films.

 - If you want to find someone to practice a language with in exchange for conversation in your own language, what can you do?

-There is LACES- which is an online network which students (and staff) can sign up to, to practise their language skills and meet new friends.
-It’s a bit like a dating site, but just for Languages and only for University of Surrey students and staff.
+The best way to practise a language with a native speaker is by joining LACES- which is an online network which students (and staff) can sign up to, to practise their language skills and meet new friends.
+Once you join you'll be able to join language groups, get information about language related events and search for a language partner or group.
+Access is resticted to University of Surrey students and staff.